-Appendix A : Health and Safety Induction Training - Checklist
+Appendix A: Health and Safety Induction Training - Checklist

-(Please tick) o you know how to N Y Do you know how to raise the fire alarm fire alarm in the School premises?
+Name Job Description Do you know how to Y N Do you know how to raise the fire alarm fire alarm in the School premises?
 Have you had an explanation of the fire procedure?
 Do you know where the designated emergency exit is?
 Do you know how to contact a First Aider?
 All accidents and near misses which happen at work should be reported.
 Can you Identify where the accident book is located?
 Do you know how to access the health and safety policy?
 Is there any job specific health and safety training that is required?
 If yes please identify it.